SystemsApproach/security/infra.rst

 signed by the .edu domain.
 The .edu domain in turn requires a certificate to establish that their key can be trusted, and that certificate is issued and signed by the root domain.
-As with other systems such as TLS certficates, establishing a root of trust must be done by some out-of-band mechanism.
+As with other systems such as TLS certificates, establishing a root of trust must be done by some out-of-band mechanism.
 There is actually an elaborate, formal process for generating the root key—a signing ceremony with multiple participants and auditors—that enables the keys for the root zone to be